rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-cordova-sdk.md

 ## Track

-The `track` call lets you record the customer events, i.e. the actions that they perform, along with any properties associated with them.
+The `track` call lets you record the customer events, i.e. the actions that they perform, along with any properties associated with the action.

 Each user action is called an **event**.
 Every event has a name associated with it, e.g. `Product Reviewed`.
 This event might also have some properties associated with it, like `review_id` and `rating`.